social-streets/the-slice/site-template/src/data/articles/fear-naut-magazine-founder-interview.md

   - "society-today"
 featuredImage: "/images/Estelle-Morris-Fear-Naut-Magazine-founder.jpg"
 author: "tom-mcghie"
-excerpt: "Our area has had a long history of female writers and publishers, from the Worker’s Dreadnought of 1914-1924 through to Mary Wollstonecraft who was born down the road in Spitalfields."
+description: "Our area has had a long history of female writers and publishers, from the Worker’s Dreadnought of 1914-1924 through to Mary Wollstonecraft who was born down the road in Spitalfields."
 ---

 _Fear Naut_ magazine was founded by a group of women who live on the canals of East London.
 Created as a way to corroborate stories and art from women on boats, the magazine’s second issue is now reaching an audience as far as the USA.